2019 WIPB Spelling Bee

 Watch the 2018 Bee by clicking the link below!

-MUNCIE – Spellers from more than 50 area schools will compete in the third WIPB Spelling Bee, set for 9 a.m.
-Saturday, March 10, in Sursa Performance Hall, on the campus of Ball State University.
+MUNCIE – Spellers from nearly 60 area schools will compete in the fourth WIPB Spelling Bee, set for 9 a.m.
+Saturday, March 9, in Sursa Performance Hall, on the campus of Ball State University.

 The bee will be broadcast live on WIPB and streamed at wipb.org and on Facebook.

-Students will compete from schools in Delaware, Blackford, Jay, Randolph and, new this year, Madison and Henry counties!
+Students will compete from schools in Delaware, Blackford, Jay, Randolph, Madison and Henry counties!

 The champion of the WIPB Spelling Bee will win an all-expenses-paid trip to Washington, D.C., to compete in the Scripps National Spelling Bee.
 Other prizes for the spellers include reference books, gift certificates and more.